How to Have Deeper Conversations: Mastering the 6 Levels of Conversational Depth

 That said, for all its benefits, the problem that made me initially dislike this level of communication still hold true:

-One of the ways small talk promotes social cohesion, is that it’s actually a form of ritual in which certain answers are culturally acceptable and others are not (“culturally” not being limited to your country but also the culture of your workplace, friend group, local church etc.).
+One of the ways small talk promotes social cohesion, is that it’s a form of ritual in which certain answers are culturally acceptable and others are not (“culturally” not being limited to your country but also the culture of your workplace, friend group, local church etc.).

 I suspect that it was evolutionary beneficial at some point.
 For example, it’s a good defense mechanism against secret invaders from a hostile group.

 When gathering around a 21st century watercooler, you’re obviously not worrying that the person in front of you is secretly a spy from another company (assuming it’s not the CIA’s watercooler we’re talking about).
-But your small talk will still follow the same “inclusion-exclusion” principles.

 Next time your co-worker asks “How are the kids?” respond with “irresistibly sexy” and observe what happens😉